ElkonLab/scAPA/scAPA_vignette.md

     ## ENSMUSG00000000127.14_1_1          1 49 883 970
     ## ENSMUSG00000000127.14_1_2          2  3 129 124

-An analogous list is calculated for the 'cells.counts' slot:
+An analogous list is produced for the 'cells.counts' slot:

 ``` r
 results@cells.counts[[1]][,1:3]